Your Survival Guide to Present and Past Tense Verbs

 • -IR Verbs (Abrir): abro, abres, abre, abrimos, abrem

-The First Person: In Practice
+The First Person in Practice

-Imagine you’re at a café.
+You’re at a café.
 You want to tell your friend about what you do there, make a general statement, or say something you’re about to do in the immediate future.

 Using “falar” as an example: